stonepros/stone/doc/rados/operations/crush-map-edits.rst

 To set the CRUSH map for your cluster, execute the following::

-	ceph osd setcrushmap -i {compiled-crushmap-filename}
+	stone osd setcrushmap -i {compiled-crushmap-filename}

-Ceph will load (-i) a compiled CRUSH map from the filename you specified.
+Stone will load (-i) a compiled CRUSH map from the filename you specified.

 Sections
 --------